tarcisioallyson/forexreplaysystem/README.md

 # Forex Replay

-A lightweight, high-performance browser-based **Forex market replay tool** for traders who want to practice technical analysis and order execution on historical data — without needing an internet connection or a broker account.
+A lightweight, high-performance **browser-based Forex market replay tool** for traders who want to practice technical analysis and order execution on historical data — with no internet connection, no broker account, and no installation required.

 Built entirely with vanilla JavaScript and [Lightweight Charts™](https://github.com/tradingview/lightweight-charts) by TradingView.